mikolalysenko/ShapeWaysJS/README.md

 # Introduction

-This is a node.js library for interfacing with [ShapeWays](http://www.shapeways.com/) web-based 3D printing service.
+This is a node.js library for interfacing with the [ShapeWays](http://www.shapeways.com/) 3D printing service.
 It allows you to:

-* Upload models
+* Upload 3D models
-* Query printers
+* Query printers and materials
 * Add items to shopping carts

 # Example